avito-tech/Paparazzo/README.md

 * _configure_ — closure used to provide additional module setup.

 ## <a name="present-maskCropper" />Presenting mask cropper
+MaskCropper is a module which provides easy way to customize cropping experience.
+See CroppingOverlayProvider protocol to get more details.

-Initialize module assembly using `Paparazzo.AssemblyFactory` (or `Paparazzo.MarshrouteAssemblyFactory` if you use Marshroute):
+Initialize module assembly using `Paparazzo.AssemblyFactory` (or `Paparazzo.MarshrouteAssemblyFactory` if you use [Marshroute](https://github.com/avito-tech/Marshroute)):
 ```swift
 let factory = Paparazzo.AssemblyFactory()
 let assembly = factory.maskCropperAssembly()